yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/JTAG_Cable.rst

 Seems, this header is a truncated version of the full EJTAG header.

 === 14 Pin Header ===
-This header is fully MIPS EJTAG 2.6 compatible and described in the EJTAG 2.6 standart.
+This header is fully MIPS EJTAG 2.6 compatible and described in the EJTAG 2.6 standard.
 Found in Edimax routers (and other brands that are Edimax clones), the 14-pin header has the following arrangement of JTAG signals and pins:

 {{{
  nTRST  1   2 GND